usenook-co/nook/README.md

 - Vue 3
 - Native C bindings for system-level mouse tracking

+and uses:

+- [Ngrok](https://ngrok.com/) as a reverse proxy for a secure connection
+- [Twilio](https://www.twilio.com/) for video conferencing capabilities

 ### Prerequisites

 - Node.js (v18 or higher recommended)
 - npm
 - Make and Clang (for building the native mouse tracking module)
+- A twilio account -> create an api key
+- A ngrok account -> follow the easy setup instructions

 ### Setup